allpix-squared/allpix-squared/doc/usermanual/04_framework/05_fieldmaps.md

 A conversion and interpolation tool to translate adaptive-mesh fields from TCAD applications to the format required by Allpix Squared is provided together with the framework and is described in [Section 14.2](../14_additional/mesh_converter.md).

+This section of the manual provides an overview of the different field types and possibilities of mapping field of single pixels or fractions thereof to full sensor simulations in Allpix Squared.

+## Mapping of Fields to the Sensor Plane

 ![](./maps_types.png)\
 *Examples for pixel geometries in field maps.
 The dark spot represents the pixel center, the red extend the electric field.
 Pixel boundaries are indicated with a dotted line where applicable.*